stm32duino/LSM6DSR/README.md

 # LSM6DSR
-Arduino library to support the LSM6DSR automotive 3D accelerometer and 3D gyroscope
+Arduino library to support the LSM6DSR 3D accelerometer and 3D gyroscope

 ## API